easybuilders/easybuild/docs/No-longer-supported-functionality.rst

 .. note::
-    A script ``fix-broken-easyconfigs.py`` is provided to fix easyconfig files that were broken by the backward-incompatible changes documentated at :ref:`depr_ConfigureMake_fallback_eb1` and
+    A script ``fix-broken-easyconfigs.py`` is provided to fix easyconfig files that were broken by the backward-incompatible changes documented at :ref:`depr_ConfigureMake_fallback_eb1` and
     :ref:`depr_easyconfig_parameters_eb1`.
 See :ref:`fix_broken_easyconfigs_script` for more information.

 .. _depr_python_version_compatibility_eb1: